-Pairing Apple Watch with iPhone is secured using an out-of-band (OOB) process to exchange public keys, followed by the BTLE link shared secret.
+Pairing Apple Watch with iPhone is secured using an out-of-band (OOB) process to exchange public keys, followed by the Bluetooth Low Energy (BLE) link shared secret.
 Apple Watch displays an animated pattern, which is captured by the camera on iPhone.
-The pattern contains an encoded secret that is used for BTLE 4.1 out-of-band pairing.
-Standard BTLE Passkey Entry is used as a fallback pairing method, if necessary.
+The pattern contains an encoded secret that is used for BLE 4.1 out-of-band pairing.
+Standard BLE Passkey Entry is used as a fallback pairing method, if necessary.

-Once the BTLE session is established, Apple Watch and iPhone exchange keys using a process adapted from IDS, as described in the iMessage section of this paper.
-Once keys have been exchanged, the Bluetooth session key is discarded, and all communications between Apple Watch and iPhone are encrypted using IDS, with the encrypted Bluetooth, Wi-Fi, and Cellular links providing a secondary encryption layer.
-Key rolling is utilized at 15-minute intervals to limit the exposure window, should traffic be compromised.
+Once the Bluetooth Low Energy session is established and encrypted using the highest security protocol available in Bluetooth Core Specification, Apple Watch and iPhone exchange keys using a process adapted from Apple identity service (IDS), as described under "iMessage" in the Internet Services section of this paper.
+After keys have been exchanged, the Bluetooth session key is discarded, and all communications between Apple Watch and iPhone are encrypted using IDS, with the encrypted Bluetooth, Wi-Fi, and Cellular links providing a secondary encryption layer.
+The Low Energy Bluetooth Address is rotated at 15-minute intervals to reduce the risk of traffic being compromised.